mary-python/shuffle/README.md

-# Extending the Shuffle Model of Differential Privacy to Vectors: Experimental Evaluation
+# Applying the Shuffle Model of Differential Privacy to Vector Aggregation: Experimental Evaluation

 This repository contains all the supporting files for the **experimental section of the paper _Extending the Shuffle Model of Differential Privacy to Vectors_**, including all the Python files necessary for anyone to repeat all of the experiments given as evidence for the results in the paper.